 Espinacas con garbanzos

-Typically served as a tapa, this lovely stew of Chickpeas, spinach, garlic, smoked paprika, and homemade croutons will surely make you nostalgic for your last trip to Spain.
+Typically served as a tapa in Andalucía, this lovely, unique stew of Chickpeas, spinach, garlic, smoked paprika, and homemade croutons will surely make you nostalgic for your last trip to Spain.
 We love the method of using bread to thicken the stew, and the splash of sherry vinegar adds a bright acidity that can’t be beat.

 - Serves: 2-4